FAQs

 Wrestling Etiquette

-Can my child wear his wrestling shoes while in the car?
+Can my child wear their wrestling shoes while in the car?

 No, wrestling shoes are only worn while on the wrestling mat; they should not be worn outside unless they have protective sole covers.